Kemuma001/assignment002/README.md

          Push to GitHub: Use Git commands to push the local repository to GitHub.

              Important Decisions:
-       (a) Repository Name and Description
-  Provide a detailed description that explains the purpose, scope, and intended audience.
+       (a) Repository Name and Description-Provide a detailed description that explains the purpose, scope, and intended audience.

-        (b) Repository Visibility:
-choose how your repository is to be accessed.
-  Public repositories are accessible to everyone on the internet.
+        (b) Repository Visibility:choose how your repository is to be accessed Public repositories are accessible to everyone on the internet.
                Private repositories require explicit permission to access.

-        (c) License:
-   Choose an appropriate license to protect your intellectual property rights.
+        (c) License-Choose an appropriate license to protect your intellectual property rights.
                Consider the terms of the license, including usage restrictions and distribution rights.

-       (d) Issue Tracking:
-   Enable issue tracking to allow users to report bugs, suggest features, or ask questions.
+       (d) Issue Tracking- Enable issue tracking to allow users to report bugs, suggest features, or ask questions.

-       (e) Branching Strategy:
-    Consider adopting a branching strategy to manage development and releases.
+       (e) Branching Strategy- Consider adopting a branching strategy to manage development and releases.

-       (f) Documentation:
-   Include clear and concise instructions for other users.
+       (f) Documentation- Include clear and concise instructions for other users.

-       (g) Collaboration and Access:
-    Decide who will have access to the repository and what level of permissions they will have (e.g., read-only, write, or admin).
+       (g) Collaboration and Access- Decide who will have access to the repository and what level of permissions they will have (e.g., read-only, write, or admin).